Packing six T-joins in plane graphs: Structure of a minimal counterexample

 \begin{proof} If $G$ contains a multigon of order five or two incident multigons with orders summing to six, then there is a vertex $v$ that has only two neighbors, say $v'$ and $v''$.
 Unless $G$ has exactly four vertices, the set $\{v,v',v''\}$ forms a side of a non-trivial odd cut of size six which is impossible by Lemma~\ref{lm-odd-cut}.
 Hence, $G$ has exactly four vertices and it is straightforward to show that it can be $6$-edge-colored. \end{proof}

-One of possible ways to to obtain an edge-coloring of minimal counterexample, which is assumed not to exist, is reducing a minimal counterexample to another $6$-regular graph of the same order but with multigons of larger order.
-Such a reduction can only be possible if the resulting graph has no odd cuts of size less than six.
-One operation that will observe this property is the swapping operation that we now introduce.
+A possible way to obtain an edge-coloring of a minimal counterexample is reducing a minimal counterexample to another $6$-regular graph of the same order but with multigons of larger orders.
+An operation that will achieve this is the swapping operation that we now introduce; this operation can only be performed if the resulting graph has no odd cuts of size less than six.

 If $G$ is a plane graph such that it is possible to draw a closed curve in the plane that intersects $G$ only at vertices $v_1,\ldots,v_k$ for $k$ even and $G$ contains edges $v_2v_3$, $v_4v_5$, $\ldots$, $v_{k-2,k-1}$ and $v_kv_1$ (such a $k$-tuple of vertices $v_1,\ldots,v_k$ is called {\em eligible}), then the graph obtained from $G$ by the {\em $v_1\ldots v_k$-swap} is the plane graph obtained by removing the edges $v_2v_3$, $v_4v_5$, $\ldots$, $v_{k-2,k-1}$ and $v_kv_1$ and inserting the edges $v_{2i-1}v_{2i}$ for $i=1,\ldots,k/2$.